20. In Love With Spring: My Novel Online

 “I’m going to forget this job ever happened!
 I quit!”

-His mouth dropped open.
-She turned to go, but when he said, “Come on, Mandy, don’t be so hasty… ” she spun back, incredulous.
 “Hasty?
 I should have done this months ago!
 The first time you tried to get cute with me, I should have left!
 But I didn’t want to hurt your feelings!
-God!”
+What an idiot!”

 She opened the door in time to see her co-workers retreating.
 Listening in!
 Storming past them to her desk, she gathered up her paperwork and tossed it all into the air; letters and memos and envelopes and receipts went everywhere.